AssemKhidhr/abuyaareb/README.md

 # abuyaareb
-A Hugo project containing a comprehensive archive of all works by Abu Yaareb Marzouki.
+A Hugo-based static website that includes all works of Abu Yaareb Marzouki.